Wolfgang Gockel

 The scholarly publication was reviewed negatively in Spektrum der Wissenschaft, the German edition of Scientific American, with replies to the review by Gockel and one of the referees who approved the Stern publication.
 A scheduled conference at the Roemer- und Pelizaeus-Museum in Hildesheim, where Gockel was to face his critics, did not materialize.

 Gockel's Palenque book was translated into Spanish and published in Mexico in 1995.
-The Spanish edition and some manuscript drafts of uncompleted work have only recently become available on line.
+The Spanish edition and some manuscript drafts of uncompleted work have only recently become available online.

 In addition to his work on the decipherment of the Maya hieroglyphs, Gockel published a number of works on Latin America and the Middle East.

 Wolfgang Gockel died at his home in Helsinki, Finland, on 3 March 2005.